Liam-Hendricks/RPAS_fieldOPS/readme.md

 * Function to delete selected uploaded documentation.
 * Function to limit amount of files a user may upload.
 * Funciton to limit the size of file a user may upload.
-* Function to generate a weather report base on location.
+* Function to generate a weather report based on location.
 * Function to gather emgergency numbers of closest firestation,police station and hospital.
 * Function to gather all data related to user from database.
 * Function to create a checklist.